About

 What Makes IWE Different

-Unlike general-purpose note apps, IWE treats your notes as a knowledge graph with semantic understanding:
+Unlike general-purpose note apps, IWE treats your knowledge as a graph with semantic understanding:

 - Graph transformations — Extract, inline, attach, and restructure content with code actions

-- Context-aware search — Find notes by their position in your knowledge hierarchy
+- Context-aware navigation — Find knowledge by its position in your knowledge hierarchy

 - Automatic normalization — Keep link titles, header levels, and formatting consistent